 Conclusion

 The results obtained above show that Jarvis march algorithm with a running time complexity of O(nh) is generally faster than Graham scan algorithm with a running time complexity of O(nlogn).
 It was observed that Jarvis march is significantly faster than Graham scan if the size of the convex hull is known to be small.
-However, if the size of the convex hull is close to the number of input points, i.e. if the input points are distributed the convex hull, Jarvis march is much slower with a running time of O(n2).
+However, if the size of the convex hull is close to the number of input points, i.e. if the input points are distributed on the convex hull, Jarvis march is much slower with a running time of O(n2).
 From the experiments, it can be concluded that the results obtained above agree with the running time complexities of both of the algorithms.

 References